Zygomatic process: Zygomatic process of frontal bone

 The supraorbital margin of the frontal bone ends laterally in its zygomatic process, which is strong and prominent, and articulates with the zygomatic bone.
 The zygomatic process of the frontal bone extends from the frontal bone laterally and inferiorly.

 Zygomatic process of maxilla

-The zygomatic process of the maxilla (malar process) is a rough triangular eminence, situated at the angle of separation of the anterior, zygomatic, and orbital surfaces.
+The zygomatic process of the maxilla is a rough triangular eminence, situated at the angle of separation of the anterior, zygomatic, and orbital surfaces.